MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 #.
 Edge beam distance of 1 m
 #.
 Orthogonal mesh

-Upon running this line, the output file writes model() and node() commands into the output file "Example_superT_10m".
+Running the object creation in the interaface creates a py file consisting of model() and node() commands named "Example_superT_10m".
 Running the output file at this stage will construct the model space (model command) and generate the nodes of the model (node command).